vantage-sh/docs.vantage.sh/docs/connecting_aws.md

 If you do not have this data available, you can contact AWS Support and open a ticket for AWS to backfill your CUR.
 Follow the steps below.

 1. From your AWS root/management account, use the top search bar to search for and navigate to **Data Exports**.
-2. A table of Data Exports is displayed.
+2. A table of data exports is displayed.
 Observe the **Export Name** column.
-You should see the Export that was created by Vantage when the integration was set up.
+You should see the legacy CUR export that was created by Vantage when the integration was set up.
 Take note of the values in the **Export Name** and **S3 Bucket** columns.
-3. Open a ticket with [AWS Support](https://docs.aws.amazon.com/cur/latest/userguide/billing-get-answers.html) to backfill the Vantage Export.
+3. Open a ticket with [AWS Support](https://docs.aws.amazon.com/cur/latest/userguide/billing-get-answers.html) to backfill the Vantage export.
 You can use the sample email template below when creating your request.

    <details>
    <summary>AWS Support Request Template</summary>

-   _Subject: Request for Backfilling AWS Data Export_
+   _Subject: Request for Backfilling AWS Legacy CUR Data Export_

-   **[Insert your organization name]** needs help backfilling an AWS Data Export per the below requirements:
+   **[Insert your organization name]** needs help backfilling a legacy CUR Data Export per the below requirements:

-   - Please backfill the existing **[Insert Vantage Data Export name]** report from the **[Insert Data Export's S3 bucket name]** S3 bucket.
+   - Please backfill the existing **[Insert Vantage legacy CUR Data Export name]** report from the **[Insert export's S3 bucket name]** S3 bucket.
    - We need historical data for the following period: **[Insert start date]** to **[Insert end date]**.
    - This should be a daily CSV file.

-   Once the historical data is successfully backfilled into the above Data Export, please send us a notification or confirmation.
+   Once the historical data is successfully backfilled into the above legacy CUR Data Export, please send us a notification or confirmation.

    Thank you,